 “Huh?
 What do you mean, Tony?”

 It’s actually quite simple; some of you are going live too often with boring content.
 Remember, the psychology of Facebook is to share interesting content.
-That’s a different psychology then the other social media platforms, and a lot of mobile DJs tend to forget that.
+That’s a different psychology than the other social media platforms, and a lot of mobile DJs tend to forget that.

 Imagine receiving a notification that DJ John Smith – a fictional character based on numerous real-life DJs I am friends with on Facebook – has gone live.
 I click on the link – it’s the only way to clear the notification on the Facebook smartphone app – and I see a video with zero noise, panning an empty room, and a caption of “about to rock this party!”

 Um, no, you aren’t, because NOBODY IS THERE YET!
 And furthermore, I’m unfollowing you and your future live broadcasts.
 Why?
-Because you wasted my time; and time is the most valuable asset I have.
+Because you wasted my time, and time is the most valuable asset I have.
 And that is something DJs need to respect: if you want my time, give me something of value – whether that is intellectual or of the entertainment kind.

 Or worse yet, I’ve seen DJs host a Facebook Live broadcast that was only 15 seconds long.
 What you did was record a Snapchat video on Facebook; hell, videos on Instagram can go for longer than that.
 Essentially, it took longer for me to stop what I was doing, open Facebook, check my notification, and load your stream just to find out I missed it.